kabeer-prog/company-site-with-upload-download-functionality/README.md

 # What is This?
 ![ezgif-4-922a5ca5f9](https://user-images.githubusercontent.com/57625094/192662711-bf35d50c-e433-4500-891d-856abbfa494b.gif)

-A buddy wanted a website with upload, download, signup, signin, and payment functionality.
+A friend's company wanted a website with upload, download, signup, signin, and payment functionality.
 That's a lot.
 So I said, sure!

 ---